 When such boundaries are blurred, problems begin and lead to a range of outcomes.
 Instances of sexual misconduct occur in part, because adults who should be exemplars for immature youths, have crossed the line regarding acceptable and moral behavior as it pertains to minors.
 Without boundaries, nonexistent are these standards.

 Healthy child development encompasses helping children acquire age-appropriate behaviors and teaching them why these behaviors are important.

-Generally, there is nothing wrong with promoting love through publication and entertainment.
+Generally, there is nothing wrong with promoting love (in terms of caring and having concern for the healthy well-being of another) through publication and entertainment.
 The concern is the manner in which love is being scripted on television.
 Kids do not need to read or see characters in intimate displays of love.
-They should not be presented with narratives or characters with suggestive dialogue, descriptions, and features.
+They should not be presented with narratives or characters with suggestive dialogue, body language, descriptions, and features.

 For the sake of healthy child development, the concept of love should be demonstrated through the construction of positive and high-quality interpersonal relationships between family members and friends.
 Where child-appropriate scripting is concerned, illustrations of love can portray:

 characters (fiction or non-fiction) helping each other complete an assignment or task;